 Gloria Garcia was born and brought up in Cicero Illinois – one of the poorest and toughest neighbourhoods outside of Chicago.
-Home of Al Capone, Mikey Sarno and Frank Calabrese, to which she knows a few.
-“Mikey escorted me out of the club with 6 guys and took me home because I was too young at 16 to be in the club, it was like having my own personal bodyguard.”
+Home of Al Capone and many other streetwise gents.
+“One of the guys escorted me out and took me home because I was too young at 16 to be in a club, it was like having my own personal bodyguard.”

 It was here around the corner from her house one night at the age of 11 that her life changed forever.
 The target of an unsuccessful kidnapping, it would be this moment which dictated what her life’s purpose would be going forward – the adage to ‘serve and protect’, she committed herself to the intention that she would take care of who and what she could for the extent of her life.